stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 ### Client Authentication

-Notice above that we have an `id` of `com.local.test` and a `secret` of `mysecret`.
-We will need the Base64Encoding of these values for use within the CURL scripts.
-For now, you can use [https://www.base64encode.org/](https://www.base64encode.org/) to generate the encoding.
+Notice above that we have an client identifier of `com.local.test` with the secret `mysecret`.
+We will need to encode these values as a base64 string in the Authorization header of some requests.
+As a convenience, you can use [https://www.base64encode.org/](https://www.base64encode.org/) to generate the encoded string.

 The pattern for the input string is `id:secret`.
 Using the client identifier and secret from above, our input string is `com.local.test:mysecret`.